About me

 To bring the logic synthesis and machine learning domains together, I started aigverse, an infrastructure project that offers a Python wrapper around high-performance C/C++ logic synthesis suites with ML pipeline integration.

-Furthermore, I have experience in Reversible Logic, Digital Microfluidic Biochips, Optical Circuits, and DNA Computing.
+Furthermore, I have experience in Silicon Photonics, Superconducting Quantum Physical Design, Reversible Logic, Microfluidic Biochips, and DNA Computing.

 I am available for training and consulting.

-In my free time, I work out, do yoga, go dancing, and practice freerunning, I travel the world and try to take decent looking digital photographs.
+In my free time, I work out, do yoga, go dancing, and practice trail running, I travel the world and try to take decent looking digital photographs.
 I love excellent stories and science fact as well as science fiction.